-Established in 1936, the Interstate Environmental Commission is a tri-state water pollution control agency for New York, New Jersey, and Connecticut.
+Established in 1936, the Interstate Environmental Commission is a tri-state water pollution control agency serving the states of New York, New Jersey, and Connecticut and the waters they share.
 IEC's mission is to protect and enhance environmental quality in the Interstate Environmental District (IED) through monitoring, cooperation, regulation, coordination and mutual dialogue between government agencies and citizens.